 Hard anodized aluminum isn't the strongest metal, but it is still pretty darn tough.
 We did not experience any issues, including scratches or dents, with this cookware during our months-long testing process.
 The handle system is the only area where our reviewers felt there could potentially be some long-term use failure.
-Since the handle is interchangeable, it isn't solidly attached to the pot like the handles on the Winterial Camping cookware.
+Since the handle is interchangeable, it isn't solidly attached to the pot.

-This set weighs in at 1.7 pounds, which is slightly heavier than the MSR Alpine 2 Pot Set and comparable to the Optimus Terra HE Cookset.
-However, for the weight, you acquire quite a few more pieces with this set than the other MSR and Optimus Terra sets we tested.
-The MSR Quick 2 System is the perfect size for two people and is most easily used around campsites in which you are close to your car and camping kitchen.
-This set is still light enough to slip into a backpack and prepare a meal for two on an overnight hike, though if you're planning a thru-hike or long trek, you'll be better off with something even lighter, like the Top Pick MSR Trail Mini Duo.
+This set weighs in at 1.7 pounds.
+For the weight, you acquire quite a few more pieces, and it is the perfect size for two people.
+It is most easily used around campsites in which you are close to your car and camping kitchen.
+This set is still light enough to slip into a backpack and prepare a meal for two on an overnight hike.
+You can even parse it down further for longer thru-hiking missions.

 Ease of Use